Raabi91/pi_for_lcd4linux/README.md

 ```

-then use telent or ssh on your vu+ reciver and execute this
+then use telnt or ssh on your vu+ receiver and execute this

 ```
 echo 'sleep 30' >/etc/init.d/pilcd.sh